-23.5 Regulate Extra-Official Activities to Minimize the Risk of Conflict With Official Duties

-A. An employee may write, lecture, teach, and speak on subjects unrelated to the profession, and may engage in the arts, sports, and other social and recreational activities, if such avocational activities do not interfere with the performance of official duties, or adversely reflect on the public defender's role as an advocate.
+23.5 Regulate Extra-Official Activities to Minimize the Risk of Conflict With Official Duties avocational activities do not interfere with the performance of official duties, or adversely reflect on the public defender's role as an advocate.
 An employee may solicit funds for avocational activities, subject to the limitations set forth above.